cxsca/sca-agent/README.md

 The SCA Agent is an hybrid on-prem solution for Checkmarx SCA.
 The agent resolves packages and acts as a proxy to SCA cloud.

+> **Disclaimer**
+>
+> Please note that this is a beta version of the SCA Agent.
+The product is still under development and testing, and is provided "as-is".

 ## Setup

 1. Install the latest versions of [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).